nrkno/dotnetskolen/README_EN.md

 Note that above we have called `getEpgForDate` with `getAllTransmissions`, and got a new function in return that takes in a `DateOnly` and returns an `Epg` value.
 Passing in a subset of the parameters to a function, and getting a function in return that takes in the remaining parameters is called "partial application".
 You can read more about "partial application" of functions in F# here: <https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/functions/#partial-application-of-arguments>

-Run the API with the following command, go to <http://localhost:5000/epg/2021-04-12>, and see what you get in return.
+Run the API with the following command, go to <http://localhost:5000/epg/2021-04-12>, and see what it returns.

 ```bash
 dotnet run --project src/api/NRK.Dotnetskolen.Api.fsproj